Patient-Specific Functional Scale

 Scoring Methodology

 Patients identify up to 5 activities that are important to them and that they find difficult due to their condition.
-Each activity is rated on an 11-point numerical scale from 0 to 10, where 0 represents "unable to perform the activity" and 10 represents "able to perform the activity at the same level as before the injury or problem".
-The individual activity scores can be averaged to produce an overall functional score ranging from 0 to 10.
-Higher scores indicate better functional ability.
-The scale can be administered at multiple time points to track changes in function over the course of treatment.
+Each activity is rated on an 11-point numerical scale from 0 to 10 where 0 is able to perform the activity at the same level as before the injury or problem and 10 is unable to perform the activity.
+The mean difficulty rating across activities is stored as PSFS Average Score (also 0 to 10).
+Lower scores indicate less difficulty and therefore better function.
+The scale can be administered at multiple time points to track change.

 Scoring: